 - A person is “flip-flopping” between agents and signing multiple Powers of Attorney; or

-- A person has been, or, is being exploited; or
+- The alleged incapacitated person has been, or, is being exploited.

 - A person cannot independently perform their activities of daily living; or